The

 PDF application form.

-on display at the Kenneth Spencer Research Library at
+went on display at the Kenneth Spencer Research

 Established